-This underscores the evident need for improvement in English skills.
-Proficiency speaking in spoken communication transcends the confines of language classrooms and holds relevance across diverse academic disciplines.
-Additionally, non-native English-speaking for nursing students, leverage resources such as podcasts and podcasts can significantly augment their communication competencies within medical contexts (Rogan & San Miguel, 2013).
+This underscores the evident need for improvement English in speaking skills.
+Proficiency in spoken communication transcends the confines of language classrooms and holds relevance across diverse academic disciplines.
+Additionally, for non-native English-speaking nursing students, leverage resources such as podcasts and podcasts can significantly augment their communication competencies within medical contexts (Rogan & San Miguel, 2013).

-Looking toward future advancements, the growing discourse surrounds the potential utilization of social robots facilitate to language which includes learning. both primary and secondary language acquisition endeavours.
+Looking toward future advancements, the growing discourse surrounds the potential utilization of social robots to facilitate language learning, which includes both primary and language secondary acquisition endeavours.
 However, this emerging avenue warrants further empirical investigation to ascertain its efficacy and limitations (Berghe et al., 2019).
-In sum, the imperative of proficient oral communication in a second language is unequivocal, and the academic discourse surrounding this topic highlights the myriad methodologies and technological tools available to aid individuals in achieving proficiency.
+In sum, the imperative of proficient oral communication in a second language is unequivocal, academic discourse and the surrounding this topic highlights the myriad methodologies and technological tools available to aid individuals in achieving proficiency.